Olivia Lacey talks to Chief Curator Robert Leonard about his new show, Iconography of Revolt.

 Does this show take a political position?

 No. There’s no ‘cause’.
 The show isn’t for revolt or for any particular ideology.
 It’s not directing people what to think.
 It’s playful, while addressing a not-so-playful topic.
-I want the show to engage visitors’ curiosity, while also being though-provoking and disorienting, through its shifts in register.
+I want the show to engage visitors’ curiosity, while also being thought-provoking and disorienting, through its shifts in register.

 ‘Iconography’—that’s a big word.